rentruewang/eda-tools/README.md

 #### Some other things to know

-- A naive initialisation would be to decide which side the cell is on base on the order it is extracted from input.
+- A naive initialization would be to decide which side the cell is on base on the order it is extracted from input.
 In this case, a more sophisticated approach is used here. $N$ is sorted based on the number of cells it is connected to. $n \in N$ with ascending order is then processed in the following way.
-  - if all cells connected to $n$ is not initialised, initialise all of them to a random side $r \in \{0, 1\}$.
+  - if all cells connected to $n$ is not initialized, initialize all of them to a random side $r \in \{0, 1\}$.
-  - if the net has more cells on $r$ than $\neg r$, initialise the remaining uninitialised cells to $r$.
+  - if the net has more cells on $r$ than $\neg r$, initialize the remaining uninitialized cells to $r$.
-  - if the preferred side $r$ has too many cells already, initialise all remaining uninitialised cells to $\neg r$.
+  - if the preferred side $r$ has too many cells already, initialize all remaining uninitialized cells to $\neg r$.
   - Empirically, this approaches improves the initial solution by as much as 40%.

 - Since a do-first-then-revert approach is used, to minimise the number of cells flipped, $m, n$ are updated if $a_j \geq a_i$ for $j > i$.